joelsernamoreno/EvilCrow-Keylogger/README.md

 * USB Host MAX3421
 * Hall sensor for unbrick device

-**NOTE:** Some keys or modifiers have not been implemented, this is a PoC.
+**NOTE:** Some keys or modifiers have not been implemented.
 I don't have time or material to test all the keyboards.
 If you have any errors, you can contact me by Twitter: @JoelSernaMoreno

 **Layouts:**

 * BE_BE layout support.
+* CZ_CZ layout support.
+* DA_DK layout support.
 * DE_DE layout support.
+* EN_US layout support.
 * ES_ES layout support.
-* EN_US layout support.
 * FI_FI layout support.
 * FR_FR layout support.
 * IT_IT layout support.
 * PT_PT layout support.
 * TR_TR layout support.

-**TODO:**

-* MORE LAYOUTS
-* MORE KEYS
-* TEST ALL LAYOUTS

 **NOTE:** Please do not ask me to implement new functions in this code.
 You can develop code for Evil Crow Keylogger and send me PR with your new code.